 So, what are the best options to pay for an advanced degree?
 We’ve got some ideas ranging from the traditional to a bit more creative.
-This guide breaks down the costs of grad school, details eight funding sources, and offers a few nontraditional ways to pay for your master’s degree.
-Keep reading.
+Keep reading to see how this guide breaks down the costs of grad school, details eight funding sources, and offers a few nontraditional ways to pay for your master’s degree.

 Grad School Cost Breakdown

 While graduate school costs vary depending on whether you’re attending a private or public institution, the cost of living, and other expenses, the reality is that grad school is expensive.
-In fact, 57.8 percent of graduate students receive some form of financial aid to help pay for their continued education, according to a 2017-18 National Postsecondary Student Aid Study.
+In fact, 74% of graduate students receive some form of financial aid to help pay for their continued education, according to a National Postsecondary Student Aid Study published in 2023.

 Let’s dive deeper into average tuition costs, and the types of financial aid graduate students receive.
 This data gives you a general idea of what you’ll need to finance a master’s or doctoral degree, but reach out to your potential graduate schools to find more detailed information to finalize your decision.